fhollenbach/RCrashcourse/CourseNotes.md

 *R* is an *object oriented programming (OOP)* language, which means that everything in *R* is organized around **named objects**.
-These objects can come in different types, such as: - functions - data frames - matrices - vectors - lists
+These objects can come in different types, such as:

+- vectors
+- matrices
+- data frames
+- lists
+- functions

+We will cover each in turn.

 One important operator in *R* is the **assignment operator**.
 With the assignment operator we can assign values/numbers/words to objects that